-- Informally, (most) greedy algorithms consider one input item at a time and make an irrevocable ("greedy") decision about that item before seeing more items. - To make this precise for any given problem we have to say - how input items are represented; for example, what other information could we put into the representation of an interval? - 2 how an algorithm determines the order in which input items are considered. - Key to formalizing our intuitive idea off greedy algorithm: we need to define the class of orderings of the input items that will be allowed.
-We cannot allow any ordering of the input set or else one can say take exponential time to compute an "optimal ordering". - If we try to make this precise by stating that the ordering must be done in say time $O(n \log n)$ (or even poly(n)) then we are in the situation of trying to prove that something cannot be done in a given time bound.
+- Informally, (most) greedy algorithms consider one input item at a time and make an irrevocable ("greedy") decision about that item before seeing more items. - To make this precise for any given problem we have to say - how input items are represented ; for example, what other information could we put into the representation of an interval? - e how an algorithm determines the order in which input items are considered. - Key to formalizing our intuitive idea of a greedy algorithm: we need to define the class of orderings of the input items that will be allowed.
+We cannot allow any ordering of the input set or else one can usually take (say) exponential time to compute an "optimal ordering". - If we try to make this precise by stating that the ordering must be done in say time O(n log n) (or even poly(n)) then we are in the situation of trying to prove that something cannot be done in a given time bound.
 The Turing tarpit